Later is NOW!

 And I say “Amen” to that joy of giving back, both now and forevermore.

 Leaving my guilt at the cross,

-(Blog first published at Lead Like Jesus website)
+(First published at Lead Like Jesus January 2017)